mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 _Detecting a March Warden's ID is false_ : Formidable (14+)
 INT or EDU, 1D minutes.
 (Deception skill can be used as an additional DM on this task.)
 Someone with Telepathy may be able to sense her cover ID is a fraud if they are actively looking for such:
 _Detecting a March Warden's cover story is false_ : Difficult (10+) Telepathy, PSI, 1D x 10 seconds.
 Reach: Short.
 Cost: 2.

 Jasie will present to the Zhodani crew as Zipramesk and pay for an ordinary mid passage.
 She is not checking up on the crew for any specific reason but she will take an interest in Zhodani this far out of the Consulate.
 If she's likely to be bumped by a high passage paying passenger, her interest in the Zhodani will be sufficient that she will bump up her own payment to high passage.
 If the PCs are incautious about their interest in, for example, military shipping movements in front of the passengers, this will cause Jasie to step up her interest in the crew.
 If, because of their activities or any proselytization of human controlled worlds, she sees them as a more serious threat to the Imperium her reports on them will become that much more detailed.
 But she would be unlikely to act directly and should generally just be treated as another paying passenger.
 If the PCs do uncover her real identity she will be completely straight with them about who she is and her curiosity to see what they were about.
 She may be treating it as a test to see how able the Zhodani are because she has a request in mind for them (see the closing paragraph of this adventure).
 Her identity as a March Warden is not a deep secret, just not something she bandies about casually.
 Alternatively, the Referee could have her using some form of high tech psionic shield – perhaps an intricately woven headscarf.

 Data One activity the PCs will wish to carry on this world, and subsequent worlds that they visit, will be the preparation of a data package containing their own movements and any observations they've made regarding shipping, trading conditions, world data which differs from standard Library Data notes, and any other information they feel might be of interest.
 They'll then need to get this data package to – in order of preference

 - any Zhodani ship heading back to the Consulate, any Zhodani embassy that might be present on the world (for onward shipment to the Consulate when possible), or the highest social standing Zhodani they can find locally (again, for onward shipment as and when possible).

 Lynching Before departure local news from one of the provinces of the world, or perhaps another world, moon or space station in the system, will carry a story about the trial of someone accused of attacking a young woman psionically.
 The trial is coming to an end and the mood in the locale will be ugly with crowds gathering and baying for blood.
 Depending on the law level of the world, the Referee should determine what the media reports are estimating the likely sentence is going to be.
 There seems little doubt of the defendant's guilt.
-Law Level 9 and above (i.e. Milagro) will have execution as the maximum penalty, Law Level 4 - 8 (Elixabeth or Forine) will have a psionic lobotomy as the penalty, usually presented positively as medical treatment to help the victim “get better”, and lower law levels
-(Datrillian or Talchek) will have lengthy periods of incarceration.
+Law Level 9 and above (i.e. Milagro) will have execution as the maximum penalty, Law Level 4 -8 (Elixabeth or Forine) will have a psionic lobotomy as the penalty, usually presented positively as medical treatment to help the victim “get better”, and lower law levels (Datrillian or Talchek) will have lengthy periods of incarceration.
 If the Referee wishes to save this incident until later and another world, these numbers will give an indication of sentences that might be applied elsewhere.
 Whatever the judicial sentence, it may be that the mob takes matters into their own hands.
 If there is any Zhodani presence on the world, the Referee will need to decide on their involvement or lack of involvement in the case.
 It might be someone with psionic powers administering any court ordered lobotomy or it may be a much cruder medical procedure.

 It is entirely up to the PCs whether they treat this as simply an event that is going on around them and which gives them an idea of the atmosphere and potential dangers of the District, or whether they wish to get involved either diplomatically or more directly.
 Discussions by the PCs might revolve around the ethics of leaving him, attempting to persuade the authorities to release him into their care, or rescuing him and the difficulty of doing so.
 If more direct action is taken, the Referee may wish to prepare details of and plans for a local gaol and/or courthouse from which the defendant can be extricated.
 Depending on the tech level of the world this may be easier or more difficult.
 It may be a large penitentiary or a small lockup depending on the interests of the players.
 However, low tech level worlds shouldn't be treated as a pushover and may either have some ingenious low tech holding methods, have imported higher technology, or be able to employ large numbers of guards.
 Jump 2 from Dawnworld everywhere except Nirton is mid-tech.
 The defendant's name is Stinford Glass.

-**Stinford Glass** C69443-9, Age 22, Unemployed _Characteristics_ : STR 12 (+2), DEX 6 (+0), END 9 (+1), INT 4 (-1), EDU 4 (-1), SOC 3 (-1), PSI 9 (+1)
+**Stinford Glass** C69443-9, Age 22, Unemployed _Characteristics_ : STR 12 (+2), DEX6 (+0), END9 (+1), INT4 (-1), EDU4 (-1), SOC3 (-1), PSI9 (+1)
 _Skills_ : Carouse 0, Profession (construction) 0 _Background_ : Glass is an uneducated, unemployed victim of his upbringing in the slums by parents who struggled with education as well.
 He is unaware of any psionic ability but did attack his girlfriend although the court case, which has left him somewhat bewildered, centered around whether this was deliberately premeditated or the result of an attack of rage which he couldn't control.
 The investigation did not uncover his latent psionic ability which remains unknown.
 If his release is negotiated, or he's freed by the Zhodani traders, and trained to control his anger and psionic ability, he could yet be employed profitably – although probably not in his hometown.

 ## Scene 2: Jumpspace